Going Places (1974 film)

 Going Places is a 1974 French comedy-drama film co-written and directed by Bertrand Blier, and based on his own novel with the same title.
 Its original title is Les Valseuses, which translates into English as "the waltzers", a vulgar French slang term for "the testicles".
 It stars Miou-Miou, Gérard Depardieu and Patrick Dewaere, who all had their breakthrough roles with this film.

 It is one of the most controversial films in French cinema due to its vulgarity, depiction of sexual acts, nudity and amorality.
-However, Blier's later acclaim for the rest of his filmography made it a cult film for modern critics.
+However, later acclaim for the rest of Blier's filmography made it a cult film for modern critics.